-Apart from our Active Seniors Program, our community services also include an Adult Day Program and a Congregate Dining Program on the Ground Floor.
+Apart from our Active Seniors Program, our community services also include an Adult Day Program on the Ground Floor.
 The general profile of clients of these programs is not similar to the profile of residents in the Long-Term Care Home, most of them still require assistance in ambulation.